DONALD E. PETERSEN

 Mr. Petersen received his Bachelor of Science in Business Administration summa cum laude from the University of Central Florida in 1980.
 Mr. Petersen received the G. Tom Willey Scholarship.
 During his undergraduate studies, Mr. Petersen participated in debate and won several team and individual awards.

 MR. PETERSEN’S PROFESSIONAL EXPERIENCE PRIOR TO ATTENDING LAW SCHOOL

-Prior to attending law school, Mr. Petersen worked full time as a Program Planner for Martin Marietta Orlando Aerospace from 1980 through 1985, mainly on the full scale engineering development (“FSED”) phase of the Low Altitude Targeting Infrared For Night (“LANTIRN”) program.
+Prior to attending law school, Mr. Petersen worked full time as a Program Planner for Martin Marietta Orlando Aerospace from 1980 through 1985, mainly on the full scale engineering development (“FSED”) phase of the Low Altitude Navigation / Targeting Infrared For Night (“LANTIRN”) program.
 Mr. Petersen worked on the LANTIRN restructuring proposals and designed the cost collection system for the LANTIRN production readiness and production programs.

 HOBBIES & INTERESTS

 Mr. Petersen’s interests include internet marketing, search engine optimization and web design (which Mr. Petersen finds a continuing battle as technology changes and Google “monetizes” (and monopolizes) search.

 Outside of work, Mr. Petersen enjoys reading about history and finance — especially historical events which continue to affect our times and fraudulent financial schemes or “bubbles”.